apache/pekko/akka-docs/src/main/paradox/routing.md

 @scala[Most]@java[All] pools can be used with a fixed number of routees or with a resize strategy to adjust the number of routees dynamically.

-There are two types of resizers: the default @apidoc[akka.routing.Resizer] and the @apidoc[akka.routing.OptimalSizeExploringResizer].
+There are two types of resizers: the default @apidoc[routing.Resizer] and the @apidoc[routing.OptimalSizeExploringResizer].

 ### Default Resizer